FThompson/Gamepads.js/README.md

 * `type 'joystickmove': GamepadJoystickEvent`

-   Fires when a joystick moves outside of the gamepad's deadzone and passes the axis `indices` and axis `values`.
+   Fires when a joystick moves outside of the gamepad's deadzone and passes the axis indices (`horizontalIndex`, `verticalIndex`) and axis values (`horizontalValue`, `verticalValue`).
 Values have the deadzone subtracted from them to create a smoother feel.
 To use this event, users must specify in `addEventListener` the pair of axis indices corresponding to the joystick's axes.

 ```javascript
 gamepad.update()